Infernis264/TwitchViewerSelector/README.md

 When a user is drawn from the pool, **their priority points are reset to 0 if they aren't subbed and 1 if they are**.
 Viewers that have been drawn since the `open` command was used will be **ineligible** for earning priority points from the `close` command.
 This makes it easier for those who join frequently and don't get drawn unlikely to go undrawn for long periods of time.
 ## Command Reference
 ### Prefix Command:
 All commands use a prefix before their command name which can be set with the `prefix` command.
-The default prefix is an exclamation point: `!`
+The default prefix is an exclamation point.

 `prefix [new prefix]` - Sets the string that will precede commands for your channel.